 What does baking soda and paint do?

 A few people in my Facebook group got it right immediately–but I can’t tell a difference.
+At least not from the photo.

 Here are a few more close up shots:

-If you’re still not sure, the smaller vase is painted with baking soda and paint, and the larger vase is painted with JUST paint.
+Okay, here’s the answer: the smaller vase is painted with baking soda and paint, and the larger vase is painted with JUST paint.

 The only difference between the painted vases is the texture.